Richardaeld/MonaMemorabilia/README.md

 ### Home
 + Shows off four eye-catching photos, in a bootstrap carousel, for potential clients to get an impression of the photographer’s style.
-+ Gives a brief description of the general services offered through a responsive layout that makes use of negative space to increase user readability.
++ Gives a brief description of the general services offered through a responsive layout that makes use of negative space to increase readability for clients.

 ### Main Nav
-+ Includes a clean, responsive bootstrap nav bar where potential clients can clearly view the navigation bar on all devices.
++ Includes a clean, responsive bootstrap nav bar where clients can clearly view the navigation bar on all devices.
 + Provides a clear display of the company logo in the top left corner.

 ### Main Footer